liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 **Password:** lets you enter the password for the account on the server.

-**Read Interval (Minutes):** allows you to specify how often Liferay will poll the server looking for new messages to post.
+**Read Interval (Minutes):** allows you to specify how often Liferay will poll the server looking for new messages to post to the message board.

 The Outgoing section has the following options: